-Are you thinking about signing up for a VPN (opens in new tab) as part of your list of resolutions for the National Consumer Protection Week?
+Are you thinking about signing up for any of the best VPNs?
 Do you understand how they work and what benefits they can provide?
 Have you considered how much of your life is transmitted over the internet in the form of social media, photographs, videos etc?

 If this is giving you cause for concern then you are not alone, given all of the potential assaults against your privacy.
 One way to secure your data and to take control over how you appear online is to use a virtual private network (VPN).

-So what are some the considerations to take into account when choosing a VPN?
+So what are some considerations to take into account when choosing a VPN?

 You want to consider a VPN service that does not log any personal data (to avoid legal liability) and to ensure the online privacy of users.
 You should be certain that the VPN does not store any log files on their servers - i.e.all of the usage data that they receive is completely anonymous and is not connected to a user’s real IP address or location.